osullivp/chatgpt_pong/README.md

 # chatgpt_pong
 A version of Pong created using ChatGPT

-The aim of this project is to create an HTML/Javascript version of Atari's Pong using ChatGPT (as far as possible).
+The aim of this project is to create an HTML/Javascript version of Atari's Pong using just ChatGPT (as far as possible).

 Key findings: